mehulagg/gitlab/doc/user/admin_area/moderate_users.md

 NOTE:
 This feature is a work in progress.
-Currently, banning a user only blocks them and does not hide their comments or issues.
+Currently, banning a user only blocks them and hides their issues.
+It does not hide their comments.
 This functionality will be implemented in follow up issues.

 ### Unban a user